anthonykasza/hdc_experiments/stream_clustering/README.md

 - A Framework for Clustering Evolving Data Streams
   - CluStream
+  - uses kmeans
+    - supports weighted clusters :)
+    - uses a radius around a centroid
+      - cannot arbitrary shaped clusters :(
-  - uses weighted kmeans, so it cannot support arbirary number of clusters :(
+    - cannot support arbirary number of clusters :(
-  - often forms spherical cluster, not arbitrary shaped ones :(
+    - cannot support outliers/noise :(

 - Density-Based Clustering over an Evolving Data Stream with Noise
   - "DenStream, an effective and efficient method for clustering an evolving data stream"